- 1 Hiroshi Sugimoto biography

 Hiroshi Sugimoto biography

 Hiroshi Sugimoto was born in 1948 in Tokyo but later moved to Los Angeles to pursue photography at the Art Centre College of Design.
 He settled in New York, where he soon began his study of conceptual photography.
-Hiroshi Sugimoto has over the years become one of the most critically acclaimed artists and photographers of his generation.
+Over the years, Hiroshi Sugimoto has become one of the most critically acclaimed artists and photographers of his generation.

 What influenced Sugimoto?